fenner/pim-deterministic-ecmp/draft-fenner-pim-deterministic-ecmp.md

 Color: The color value being advertised by this router.

 # Deterministic Selection by Color

+TBD: If not all neighbors advertise color, do we pick from the subset that do, or we fall back to {{routerid}}?

 We use the above Hello Option to add an initial round of hashing, falling back to the algorithm in {{RouterIdPseudocode}} to break ties.